itmat/CAMPAREE/doc/resource_files.rst

-For organizational purposes, all CAMPAREE resource files should be associated with a specific species/model identifier, that ideally includes the organism name, as well as the genome and annotations builds and versions.
+For organizational purposes, all CAMPAREE resource files should be associated with a specific species/model identifier, that ideally includes the organism name, as well as the genome and annotation builds and versions.
 For example, the pre-built resource files for *MusMusculus_GRCm38_Ensemblv99* were generated from the GRCm38 build of the mouse genome sequence and corresponding transcript models from version 99 of Ensembl.
 Here are specifics on the formatting for each of the different resource files.

+.. _resource-genome:

 Reference Genome Sequence File
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^